rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

   ];
   return <ComboBox id="searchEnabled" items={items} searchEnabled={false} />;
 };
 ```

 ### **left**

-"Optional ReactNode to be displayed on the left side of the ComboBox."
+"Optional element to display on the left side of the ComboBox."

 ```tsx
 import React from 'react';